 Design the lobby to be welcoming and appropriately scaled for a civic building, with space to generously accommodate all guests and visitors at all hours of the day.
-Consider ways to integrate public art for the greatest impact to all who enter, including persons in custody, staff, service providers, families, and visitors.
+Consider community preferences for an entry that is distinct and recognizable.

 Design public areas to enable simple and intuitive wayfinding that is easily understood by people of different languages and cultures.
+Design public areas to respond to the different cultures of people using the Facility.